juwucloud/AWSstatelessWordpressServer/README.md

-# AWSstatelessWordpressServer – Stateless WordPress on AWS with Terraform
+# Stateless WordPress on AWS with Terraform

 This repository contains my AWS stateless WordPress capstone project from the AWS Cloud Engineer bootcamp at neue fische.
 It deploys a multi-AZ, stateless WordPress stack on AWS using Terraform.